leanprover-community/mathlib4/scripts/README.md

 **Tool for manual maintenance**
 - `fix_unused.py`
   Bulk processing of unused variable warnings, replacing them with `_`.
-- `add_deprecations.sh` is a text-based script that automatically adds deprecation stateements.
+- `add_deprecations.sh` is a text-based script that automatically adds deprecation statements.
   It assumes that the only difference between master and the current status of the PR consists of renames.
 More precisely, any change on a line that contains a declaration name and is not a rename, will likely confuse the script.